hisn00/hisn00/README.md

 - 📫 Reach me at **hisnulmohammed1@gmail.com**
 - 🎯 Goal: To become an **Ethical Hacker** and contribute to a **safer digital world**

-> “Stay curious, break things ethically and learn from every bug!”
+> Stay curious, break things ethically and learn from every bug!

 ---